core-wg/resource-directory/draft-ietf-core-resource-directory.md

 3. If the address configuration of the network is performed via SLAAC, this is provided by the RDAO option {{rdao}}.
+4. When DHCP is in use,
-4. If the address configuration of the network is performed via DHCP, this could be provided via a DHCP option (no such option is defined at the time of writing).
+   this could be provided via a DHCP option (no such option is defined at the time of writing).